iamieht/launch-school-python/Notes/launch_school/PY100/8_Using_Collections.md

 - **Slicing** augmentation: can extract or modify any number of consecutive elements simultaneously.
 - Syntax: `seq[start:stop:step]`
 - Negative indexes are also supported
+- You get an empty slice when the start and stop values are the same.
+- Slicing performs a shallow copy if the sequence contains any collections (lists or tuples).

 ```python
 seq = 'abcdefghi'